-Present Position Participants should preferably be from NPOs.
+Present Position Participants are preferably from NPOs.
 Candidates from other similar organizations and corporations with relevant experience may be considered if nominations from NPOs are not received.
 Experience At least two years of working experience at an NPO or related agency with the specific experience of implementing a minimum of two projects in the field of productivity improvement.
 Education University graduate or equivalent.

+Language

-Language All proceedings of the project are conducted in English, and participants are frequently required to make oral and written presentations.
+All proceedings of the project are conducted in English, and participants are frequently required to make oral and written presentations.
 They must therefore be proficient in spoken and written English.
 Those who are not proficient in English will not be accepted.

-Health Physically and mentally fit to attend an intensive four-week project.
-Therefore it is recommended that member countries do not nominate candidates likely to suffer from physical and mental stress.
-Age Candidates who fit the above profile are typically between 25 to 35 years of age.
-APO Certificate Participants are required to attend the entire program to receive the APO certificate of attendance.
+Health

+Physically and mentally fit for attending an intensive four-week project.
+NPOs are reminded to screen the nominated candidates on the bases of emotional and psychological stability, especially to withstand homesickness for participation in a long-term program such as this.